 Because floaters may indicate a serious health concern, it is important to reach out for emergency care in the following situations:

 Typically, these do not denote a serious problem; however, due to the risk, a thorough eye exam is necessary to identify potential issues related to the retina.
 Contact our eye care team to book your appointment.

-Age-related macular degeneration (AMD) is a disease associated with aging that gradually destroys central vision.
-The two kinds of AMD are:
+Age-related macular degeneration (AMD) is the leading cause of blindness in people over the age of 65.
+It is a disease associated with aging that causes blurry vision or loss of central vision.
+The two types of AMD are:

 Wet AMD occurs due to the growth of abnormal blood vessels behind the macula, beginning when these vessels bleed.
 This causes a breakdown of the membrane that supports the retina, generally near to drusen deposits.
 The ‘wet’ namesake comes from the fragile vessels, which leak fluid and blood, causing scarring of the macula, and thus the rapid loss of straight-ahead vision.

 Straight-ahead vision can become distorted or lost entirely during a short period of time.
 Wet macular degeneration accounts for approximately 10% of cases of macular degeneration.
 Unfortunately, this issue results in legal blindness almost 90% of the time.

 The retinal health is evaluated during the clinical exam and often an optical coherence tomography (OCT) picture is taken.
 An OCT shows more details about the retinal layers and progression of macular degeneration.
 People with macular degeneration can check their own vision with a test called the Amsler grid.
 If the gridlines appear to change or seem more distorted, it may be a sign that the macular degeneration is progressing and needs evaluation.

 Early detection of AMD is very important because treatment can delay or reduce the severity of the disease.

 In order to slow the progression of this disease, there are some simple measures that can be taken, including: